witorsather/Python-Projects-Uber-Trips-Analysis/README.md

 # python-projects-uber-trips-analysis

-What Will You Learn from This Python Project?
+What Contain In This Python Project?

-Read a dataset and display records from it
+1º - Read a dataset and display records from it
-Use your detective’s hat and uncover hidden patterns in data Find the relationship between different variables
-Draw insights by visualizing these relationships
+2º -Use your detective’s hat and uncover hidden patterns in data 3º - Find the relationship between different variables 4º - Draw insights by visualizing these relationships